the blog

 GUEST POST BY RYAN ESTRELLADO I used to worry about how all my hobbies and interests would advance my education career.
 They eventually did, but only after I let go of my expectations and started doing them for the right reasons.
 I’m not the only one who scrolls...

-What is Working Memory?
+What is the Executive Functioning Skill of Working Memory?

 Working Memory describes the ability to hold information in mind while performing complex tasks that involve remembering, processing, or acting on that stored information.
 It also incorporates the ability to draw on past learning or experiences, to apply to a present...